-As explained in the Appendix on Reasons common to several requests your adaptation is rejected.
+As explained in Section (iv) in the Appendix on Reasons common to several requests provided study is not adequate.

 Your comments to the draft decision specific to the growth inhibition study aquatic plants are addressed in the Appendix on Reasons common to several requests.